 The way you kept the spark of our love ignited during our married life, I’m sure, you must have taken very good care of my parents even afterwards.
 You have a very profound responsibility of looking after our children in my absence and you will certainly make them very capable human beings.
 However, I think you must not ignore your own happiness.
 Get married, Amruta, get married again.
 You can still look after my parents intermittently.

 Finally, I have to say something to road drivers.
 Please drive your vehicles carefully and follow all the traffic rules.
 Your rashness can cost someone his or her life as happened in my case.

-Author Notes: Hello All, I have written an e-book 'Diary of a Spy' which is available on Amazon Kindle world wide sites.
+Author Notes: Hello All, I have written an e-book 'Diary of a Spy' which is available on Amazon Kindle world wide sites at most reasonable prices.

 Diary of a Spy is a suspense thriller.
-Arthur is an intelligence agent who meets a pretty girl named Genie.
+Arthur is an intelligence agent who accidentally meets a pretty girl named Genie.
 To his surprise, she already knows not only his name but also about various assignments he handles in his job.
-While Arthur struggles to know her true identity, Genie starts giving him tips that help him in sorting out his intelligence assignments.
+While Arthur struggles to know her true identity, Genie has secret information in his assignments that even his team members do not have and gives him tips that help him in sorting out his intelligence assignments.

-Who is Genie in reality?
-Why does she help Arthur in his assignments?
+Who is Genie in reality and how does she know about Arthur and his assignments?
+Why does she help Arthur in his assignments and what kind of relations does she develop with Arthur?
 What is her mission?
 Is Arthur finally able to trace her identity?
 You will get answers to all these questions in the e-book.
-And yes, an unexpected end to the fiction will certainly take you by surprise.
+And yes, an unexpected end to the fiction will certainly blow your mind.